 Money ownership: After using the no-cash allowance for a few years, a mother told me that her kids don’t ask for money.
 She said they got their allowance regularly and know they have to manage it by themselves.
 “Makes my life easier,” she said.

 When your kids track all their money as a number, they become better money managers.
 The No-Cash Allowance shows you how your kids can learn about money with responsibility.
 Check out these blogs for more.

 - Effective allowance strategy creates good money habits early

 - Be amazed when you give your kids money power

-Buy Now to get your copy available from this website, Amazon, Kindle, or Nook.
+Buy Now to get your copy available from this website, Amazon and Kindle.

 Next week: Allowance need to evolve because of changes in our money practices